numenta/nupic-legacy/examples/opf/clients/cpu/README.md

 ##Usage
 Simply run the cpu.py file to start the client.

     ./cpu.py

 ##Explanation
-The client gathers CPU usage data from the local system using python's psutil library, and feeds the data into an OPF model specified by the model\_parameters.py file.
+The client gathers CPU usage data from the computer using python's psutil library, and feeds the data into an OPF model specified by the `model_params.py` file.